TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-account-management.md

 For further information, please review our [commitment and service continuity]( https://azure.microsoft.com/blog/our-commitment-to-customers-and-microsoft-cloud-services-continuity/).

 If this is very critical for your business to have an account in any of the restricted regions, please continue creating a support ticket to explore other options.

+**Note** : If you are having provisioning issues with any of the regions except for the restricted ones listed above, please continue with the below information to see if that helps resolve your issue.

 ### **Not able to remove or add a region**
 If you are not able to remove a region in your database account please consider the following solutions: